felipesilvati/getyourguide-tech-challenge/README.md

 - [ ] Prepare project for submission (exclude `node_modules` or other dependency directories)
 - [ ] Be prepared to present the work, demo the application, and explain architectural choices and code
 - [ ] Ready for live coding during the interview to refactor code, add features, or fix bugs

+### Future Improvements
+- [ ] Add a sorting feature for activities
+- [ ] Replace the current search bar with a more advanced search feature
+- [ ] Add caching mechanism (based on performance needs)
+- [ ] Change URLs in the frontend to navigate to the activity details page